Rez1001/QualityAsseesment/README.md

 •	peak signal-to-noise ratio (PSNR)
 •	structural similarity index (SSIM)

 These metrics are calculated for each pair of images and stored in a matrix called 'results_cell'.
-The code also defines three helper functions: Calculate_CII, getMSSIM, and getPSNR.